Thermodynamic and Scaling Limits of the non-Gaussian Membrane Model

 The equations for $u_a$ and $\ol{u}_a$ follow from standard first variation arguments.
-The quadratic response identities follow immediately from expanding the square within the energies and using the equations.
-The bound \eqref{upbd1} follows from plugging $v = 0$ into the quadratic response identities and using \eqref{lowbd1}.
+The quadratic response identities follow immediately from expanding the square within the energies and using the equations for $u_a$ and $\ol{u}_a$.
+The bound \eref{upbd1} follows from plugging $v = 0$ into the quadratic response identities and using \eref{lowbd1}.